 - Single-room supplement $150 (factored into the Single Room Member and Single Room Non-Member pricing).

 - Singles registering at the double-room rate are paired (on a nonsmoking basis) if possible, but must pay the single-room supplement otherwise.

-- Detailed information is mailed to registrants about four weeks prior to departure.
+- Detailed information is emailed to registrants about four weeks prior to departure.

 - Participants are advised to purchase travel insurance for overnight and multi-day tours from a provider of your choice.
 Travel insurance provides additional coverage against unforeseen incidents that require last-minute cancellations.

 - Registration for this tour will end by 2 p.m.
 ET on Thursday, June 1, 2023.